With bad actors targeting sensitive data, many organizations are looking for new ways to monitor and improve their data security — Enter: ISO 27001.

 Acting as an extension of ISO 27001, ISO 27701 is the first international privacy standard to provide a certification path for organizations to demonstrate their privacy systems and controls.

 The ISO/IEC 27701:2019 standard was first published in 2019.
 It details the requirements and guidance for establishing, implementing, maintaining and continually improving a Privacy Information Management System (PIMS).
 Although this standard is most relevant for personally identifiable information (PII) controllers and processors, it can also be used by organizations of any kind, size, and location.
+An important thing to remember is that most organizations are at the very least a controller of their employees’ data.

 To receive an ISO 27701 accredited certificate, organizations must either already have ISO 27001 certification or must undergo the ISO 27001 certification audit with the extension of ISO 27701.